iterative/dvc.org/content/docs/user-guide/data-management/track-sync-version.md

 </admon>

-It's also possible to access and synchronize data assets one way from misc. locations or from other DVC projects (e.g. [data registry] pattern). `dvc list`, `dvc import` or `dvc import-url`, and `dvc update` are the main commands for this.
+A more advanced strategy is to access and synchronize data assets one way, from misc. locations or other DVC projects (e.g. [data registry] pattern).
+`dvc list`, `dvc import` or `dvc import-url`, and `dvc update` are the main commands related to this.

 [codify your data]: /doc/use-cases/versioning-data-and-models
 [cache directory]: /doc/user-guide/data-management#the-data-cache